- What are the goals of FAA’s Flight Service NAS Efficient Streamlined Services (FSNESS)?

 What changes has Flight Service made?

-- Enroute Flight Advisory Service (EFAS) - Effective on 9/24/15, EFAS is no longer provided on the dedicated Flight Watch frequencies.
+- En route Flight Advisory Service (EFAS) - As of 2015, EFAS is no longer provided on the dedicated Flight Watch frequencies.
 All weather and aeronautical information is relayed on routine inflight frequencies.

 - Flight Plan Filing Automation - Increased automation available on the Ledios Pilot Web Portal and commercial vendors provide pilots with alternatives for flight plan filing, modification, activation and closure.